eoinkelly/notes/oauth/oauth.md

     Pragma: no-cache

     {
         "access_token":"2YotnFZFEjr1zCsicMWpAA",
         "token_type":"example",
         "expires_in":3600,
         "refresh_token":"tGzv3JOkF0XG5Qx2TlKWIA",
         "example_parameter":"example_value"
     }
     ```

-1. client (ideally) discards user credentials and uses access token
-from then on
+1. client (ideally) discards user credentials and uses access token from then on
     * client-app may also get a "refresh token" to allow it to get new access tokens
-        * the win here is that the refresh token is safer
+        * the win here is that the refresh token is safer to store in
-            to store in client-app than the users creds
+          client-app than the users creds.
+The refresh token is only good for
+          getting tokens from this auth server but the resource owner's
+          username and password could unlock much more on the network.

-Use cases
+Use cases for _resource owner password credentials_ grant:

 * used to migrate existing clients using HTTP basic auth to OAuth
 * useful when the resource owner has sufficient trust in the client to enter their credentials directly

-Pros/cons
+Pros/cons of this grant type:

 * -- only useful is there is a high level of trust between client-app and auth-server
 * -- the client-app can see and store the users credentials
-* ++ client-app only needs the users credentials to get the access token so it doesn't have to store them or put them on the wire for each request
+* ++ client-app only needs the users credentials to get the access token so it doesn't have to store them or put them on the wire for each request.
+This makes it an improvement over HTTP basic auth.

 ### 4. client credentials grant

-* some form of client-app authentication (e.g. username+password or secret key) is used as the authorization grant

 The flow

 1. client sends it authentication to the authorization server
+    * spec says `application/x-www-form-urlencoded` is required mime type
+    * doorkeeper allows client so send authization in the HTTP header or via `client_id` and `client_secret` params
+    * example:
     ```
     POST /token HTTP/1.1
     Host: server.example.com